-Olaratumab (Q1 2016)-a human lgG1 monoclonal antibody for the treatment of advanced soft tissue sarcoma.
-Olaratumab is protected by a compound patent (2027 not including possible patent extension), and by biologics data package protection (2028).
+Olaratumab (Q1 2016)-a human IgG1 monoclonal antibody for the treatment of advanced soft tissue sarcoma.
+In the United States (U.S.), olaratumab is protected by a compound patent (2027, not including possible patent extension), and by biologics data package protection (2028).